 Examples of Hydroponic Gardens That Use Rice Hulls and Perlite as the Growing Medium

-- The Nutrient Film Technique (NFT) is hydroponic gardening that uses a thin film of nutrient-rich water to nourish plants.
-NFT gardens often use Perlite as the growing medium.
+- The NFT hydroponic gardening uses a thin film of nutrient-rich water to nourish plants.
+Nutrient Film Technique (NFT) gardens often use Perlite as the growing medium.

 - The Floating Raft Method is hydroponic gardening that uses a floating raft of Styrofoam or other material to support plants.
 The roots of the plants hang down into the nutrient-rich water below.
 Floating raft gardens often use rice hulls as the growing medium.